If you’re learning French, congrats! Do you want to sound a little more natural? I’m sharing 3 of my French pronunciation tips with you today.

 No matter how compassionate or empathetic you are, sometimes the only way to truly understand something is to experience it for yourself.
 I never really considered what life might be like for someone with a foreign accent… until I experienced it as an American living in France.

-But the real marker of progress is when native French speakers stop complimenting you on your French.
+A real marker of progress is when native French speakers stop complimenting you on your French.
 That’s when you know you’ve majorly improved.
-Yes, really.
-Why is this the case?
+Here’s why compliments mean you aren’t fluent.

 Are you tired of ineffective French grammar and language learning books?
 I’m reviewing Pardon My French by Stephen Hare and telling you why it’s a book you’ll want to read no matter where you are on your French learning journey.

-If you invite someone out to eat in French, this little word inviter has some built-in rules.
+If you invite someone out to eat in France, this little word inviter has some built-in rules.
 On the surface, it means to invite.
-But it’s telling the person a bit more.

 So let’s throw it back to 2009 when I shared some observations and what my first day of teaching in France was like…